Fockea edulis: Distribution and habitat

-This species is widespread in southern Africa where it grows in warmer drier areas, dry savannah and rocky slopes.
+This species is widespread in southern Africa where it grows in warmer drier areas, dry savanna, and rocky slopes.
 It is of easy cultivation and hardy when kept reasonably dry and watered only enough to keep the tuber from shriveling.
 Although it shows decreased activity in the January – April period, it never goes into complete dormancy and always carries some leaves.
 Plants cannot tolerate more than occasional light frosts with temperatures dropping as low as -2 °C.